Educational options for children with disabilities include:

 other condition which results in a person learning differently

 The EPSEN Act recognises that special educational needs may arise from four different areas of disability:

 - Learning disability

 or any other condition that results in a child learning differently from a child who does not have that condition.

-It is important to understand that a child can have a disability but not have any special educational need arising from that disability, which requires additional supports in school.
+It is important to understand that a child can have a disability but not have any special educational needs arising from that disability which require additional supports in school.